hejiepn/massive_parallel_fir_filter/docs/exercises/ex3.rst

 Preparation
 -----------
+* Read the :ref:`Design Reference` to make yourself familiar with the rvlab design.
+* Read the :ref:`software` tutorial.
+* Read the "RISC-V reference card" (skipping sections RV32A, RV32F, RV32C) linked on the :ref:`resources` page.
 * Study the flow for centralized register definitions in a hard/software co-design as described in the OpenTitan Reggen Manual linked on the :ref:`resources` page.
-* Read the chapter :ref:`Design Reference` to make yourself familiar with the rvlab design.

 Tasks
 -----